fcovas/fcovas.github.com/_posts/2012-10-03-epub-3-packaging.md

 ---
 layout: post
 title: "EPUB 3 Packaging"
+tagline: "tag"
 description: ""
 category:
 tags: []
 ---
 {% include JB/setup %}

 I was creating an ebook without using specific tools, I wanted to edit all the files myself to learn a little more about the EPUB file structure.
+For reference this is the structure of my work directory:

+    root
+        book
+            mimetype
+            META-INF
+            Content
+        deploy
+            recipes.epub

  After creating the initial structure I wanted to package it all into one zip file in order to load it on my ebook reader.
-I came across a series of problems:
+This post is the result of a series of problems I had:

 __mimetype file__
 The *mimetype* file contains the mime type of the compressed epub, in this case *application/epub+zip*.
 This file needs to be the very first one in the zip package.
 I'm using the [zip utility](http://amath.colorado.edu/computing/software/man/zip.html) so it's easy to specify the order in wich the files are packaged.